 Key Aspects of Unsupervised Learning

-• Unlabeled Data: Unsupervised learning uses data without explicit output labels.
+- Unlabeled Data: Data without explicit labels of the output is utilized in unsupervised learning.
 The model identifies patterns and structures independently.

-• Clustering and Association: Common techniques include clustering (e.g., k-means) and association rules (e.g., market basket analysis).
+- Clustering and Association: Some common techniques are clustering (such as k-means), and association rules (like market basket analysis).

 The Key Components of Unsupervised Learning

-1. Data Features: The input data consists only of features without corresponding labels.
+- Data Features: The input data consists of only features and not of the corresponding labels.

 Applications of Unsupervised Learning

-When deciding between supervised and unsupervised learning, consider the following key differences:
+In situations when you have to opt for one between supervised and unsupervised learning, check the following differences:

 Also Read: A Beginner’s Guide to Understanding Artificial Intelligence and Machine Learning